 Start -> Settings -> Update & Security -> Backup -> Go to Backup and Restore (Windows 7) -> Create a system image.

-2. Select the external hard drive as the destination to backup Windows 10 to external hard drive.
+2. Select the backup destination.
+It's recommended to backup Windows 10 to external hard drive.

 3. The C drive, EFI system partition, Recovery partition will be choose by default, click Next button.

 Tip: At this moment, you could choose other partitions to backup.